sbslee/pypgx/docs/cli.rst

    have star alleles defined only by SNVs/indels (e.g. CYP3A5).

    Positional arguments:
      depth-of-coverage     Output archive file with the semantic type CovFrame[DepthOfCoverage].
      bams                  One or more input BAM files.
 Alternatively, you can provide a text file (.txt, .tsv, .csv, or .list) containing one BAM file per line.

    Optional arguments:
      -h, --help            Show this help message and exit.
      --assembly TEXT       Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
      --bed PATH            By default, the input data is assumed to be WGS.
 If it's targeted sequencing, you must provide a BED file to indicate probed regions.
 Note that the 'chr' prefix in contig names (e.g. 'chr1' vs. '1') will be automatically added or removed as necessary to match the input BAM's contig names.
+     --genes TEXT [TEXT ...]
+                           List of genes to include.
+     --exclude             Exclude specified genes.
+Ignored when --genes is not used.

    [Example] From WGS data:
      $ pypgx prepare-depth-of-coverage \